 Breakfast

-Tour the wild Connemara region, a scenic wonderland of rivers, lakes and silent hills.
-Drive along the scenic shores of Sligo Bay.
+Leaving the City of Tribes behind, it's time to tour the wild Connemara region, a scenic wonderland of rivers, lakes and silent hills.
+Drive along the scenic shores of Sligo Bay before arriving at your hotel.
+Tonight, enjoy some local favours during dinner.

 • Accommodation